cchhiba/Out_of_Sight_sp_app/README.md

 ## General Information
 - The single page web application was built as part of a Yoobee Web & UX design summative assignment.
 - The application allows users to input information, validate the information and display meaningful feedback.
+- Website is not responsive and has been creates for a full desktop screen width on a Yoobee screen computer.

 ## Productions Tools and Workflow